CL-Frank/20-Game-Challenge/README.md

 ##  Completed Games

-### 🎮 Game 1: Flappy Bird Clone
+### 🐦 Game 1: Flappy Bird Clone
 A simple clone of the classic Flappy Bird game.
 Tap or click to keep the bird in the air and avoid obstacles.
-Taught me the basics of navigating the Godot Engine and using 2D nodes to create scenes, spaaning and deleting objects.
 The game gets faster as you play and so becomes more difficult.
+**Things I learned:**
+- Taught me the basics of navigating the Godot Engine
+- Using 2D nodes to create scenes, spawning and deleting objects

 **Tech Stack**: Godot Engine
-**Status**: ✅ Complete

 **Source Code**: [Game 1: Flappy Bird](./game_1_flappy_bird/)
 **Date Completed** : 03 July 2025